enriquecardoza/IslandDeliveryPlayable/README.md

 https://enriquecardoza.github.io/IslandDeliveryPlayable/

   Objetive:
- - Protec the carriague until it arrives to the end.
+ - Protect the carriague until it arrives to the end.

   Controls: